janick/ArloDownload/README.md

 Automatically download new video recordings from Arlo

+Video files are backed up under the following pathname:

+      <rootdir>/YYYY-MM-DD/<camera>/HH:MM:SS+<duration>s.mp4

+where

+      rootdir       Name of the downloaded data directory, as configured, or Dropbox app folder YYYY-MM-DD    Date the video was created
+      camera        Name of the camera, as configured HH:MM:SS      Time (24hr) the video was created duration      Total duration of the video, in seconds

 Originally developped by Tobias Himstedt <himstedt@gmail.com>
 Updated by Preston Lee <zettaiyukai@gmail.com>, Janick Bergeron <janick@bergeron.com>